sorenhoang/100-steps-of-aws-saa/docs/step-20/README.md

 **Answer: D**

-**Explanation:** The Network Load Balancer is architected from the ground up for performance.
-It bypasses much of the connection processing that an ALB does, allowing it to forward TCP packets at extremely high speeds with minimal latency, making it the clear choice for throughput-intensive TCP workloads.
+**Explanation:** Access to the 24/7 DDoS Response Team (DRT) is an exclusive feature of the AWS Shield Advanced service.
+It is not included with Shield Standard or any of the standard support plans.
 </details>